Why Is My Electric Shower Cold

 Few things compare to the dread of being greeted with a frigid shower.

 If you’re having trouble getting hot water from your electric shower and asking yourself "why is my electric shower cold", don’t worry!
-There are some simple steps you can take to troubleshoot the issue and restore your hot water flow.
-Get your hot water running smoothly with these easy-to-follow tips!
+You can take some simple steps to troubleshoot the issue and restore your hot water flow.

 Causes of a Cold Electric Shower